panyapoc/ItemStorePersonalize/README.md

 ## Deployment

+### Step 1: Build and deploy the stack

-1. Run deployment script
+Run the deployment script, with parameters as follows:
 ```bin/bash
 sh deploy.sh <s3bucketname> <stackname> <AWSprofile (optional)>
 ```

-* s3bucketname    - bucket for storing built source code
+* `s3bucketname` - The S3 bucket you've already created, for storing built source code (Lambda functions, etc.)
-* stackname       - stackname ⚠️ have to be lower case up to 12 char ⚠️
+* `stackname` - The name to give the CloudFormation Stack ⚠️ must be up to 12 lower case letters ⚠️
-* AWSprofile      - API profile name (optional). if leave blank SAM will use the default profile
+* `AWSprofile` (Optional) - The API profile name, otherwise SAM will use the default profile

-02. Wait around 30 mins for the entier stack to deploy

-## Post Deployment
+This script will:

+* Build the web front end assets (locally) from ReactJS source code
+* Build required Lambda functions in Docker via AWS SAM, and upload these packages to your S3 bucket
+* Deploy the solution stack CloudFormation template via AWS SAM
+* Upload the web front end assets to the web hosting bucket created in the solution stack.

+This may take up to and over an hour to complete, mostly on the deployment of infrastructure-intensive resources such as the ElasticSearch domain and CloudFront distribution.

+## Step 2: Post-deployment setup

-1. Goto [Personalize](https://github.com/panyapoc/ItemStorePersonalize/tree/master/Personalize) to start Creating Campaign
+1. Goto [Personalize](/Personalize) to start Creating Campaign
 2. Once the Campaign is deploy go to the following fuction
     * Rerank
     * GetRecommendations